jimmiekatana/Twitter--Topic-Sentiment--Analysis/README.md

 **Scraping**

-Gather tweets related to the topic of intrest by first adding the Twitter API key and secret.
+Gather tweets related to the topic of interest by first adding the Twitter API key and secret.

 Create  a Helper function for handling pagination in our search and handle rate limits.